 “Probably fewer elk right now is not a bad thing,” said Doug Smith, who is the wolf project leader for Yellowstone.
 “It’s probably in terms of ecosystem diversity, a good thing and I shy away from saying that sometimes, but that is the reality of it.
 We were pushing up against the upper limits of what this system could support in elk numbers so a decline for whatever reason at least now is not a bad thing.”

-Today, elk numbers have dropped, and part of that is due to wolves.
+By 2011, elk numbers dropped, and part of that is due to wolves.
 Today’s Yellowstone elk realize that there’s a new predator in town and act accordingly.
 While some scientists feel that it took a while for elk to adjust to wolves after the reintroduction, and that the first wolves found elk to be easy pickings, Smith feels otherwise.

 “I think they were instantly wiser,” said Smith.
 “I think they knew how to deal with a wolf right away, these prey.
 They knew what to do when they saw them.